FrancesVugts/SweetHome/README.md

 * [Python validator](https://extendsclass.com/python-tester.html)
 ### Testing User Stories from User Experience (UX) Section
 ### Further testing
+* I've tested this Website on Google Chrome, Microsoft Edge and Firefox browsers.
+* I've tested this Website on laptop and mobile.
+* I've tested different devices using "inspect" in chrome.
+* I've asked friends and family to look at the website and give feedback.
+* I've written as much automated tests as I could in the given time.
+* I've written automated tests for urls, views, models and forms.
 ### Known bugs
 ## Deployment
 This project was created using Github.<br>